semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 To enable **Scan Blocking**:

-1. Log in to Semgrep AppSec Platform.
+1. Sign in to Semgrep AppSec Platform.
 2. Go to **Settings > Deployment** and navigate to the **Supply Chain (SCA)** section.
 3. Click **<i class="fa-solid fa-toggle-large-on"></i> Scan Blocking**.